B-Salinas/All-Things-App-Academy/Notes/Module-4/week-10/SQL.md

 # Getting Started
 Open your terminal, start the PostgreSQL command line client with the command `psql postgres`.

-If your terminal looks like this:
+Your terminal should look like this:
 ```
 postgres=#
 ```

-You did it!

 ## Creating Users